 School is already here for some of you, we started yesterday, and others don’t start until after labor day.
-But it’s Back to School Season and parents are busy getting the kids organized to start the school year.
-Here are my best tips for making safer purchases for your school supplies and some ideas on saving a little cash in the process.
+But it’s Back to School Season, and parents are busy getting the kids organized to start the school year.
+Here are my best tips for making safe back-to-school shopping purchases for your school supplies and some ideas for saving a little cash.

 Finding safe lunch gear can be overwhelming, especially if you’re new to “non-toxic” speak or are just now learning why it’s important.
 Keeping food safe and reducing waste are on the top of all our lists.
-“So what do I look for?”
-When deciding on a lunch system you need to shop based on your needs.
-Some kids just need a smaller container or two to pack snacks, other’s need something more roomy to fit a healthy lunch and a snack, and some might need something more expensive for after school programs.
-Figure out how much food you need your child to take and then consult my SafeMama Lunch Gear Cheat Sheet for healthy lunch products.
+“So, what do I look for?”
+You must shop based on your needs when deciding on a lunch system.
+Some kids just need a smaller container or two to pack snacks, others need something roomier to fit a healthy lunch and a snack, and some might need something more expensive for after-school programs.
+Figure out how much food you need your child to take, and then consult my SafeMama Lunch Gear Cheat Sheet for healthy lunch products.
 You want to look for something that doesn’t contain:

 - Lead.
-All children’s products are required by law to contain less than 1000 ppm of traceable lead.
-That doesn’t mean they all are.
-Some companies proudly display LEAD FREE on their websites and products while other’s “Meet the requirements” and are hush hush abotu advertising that fact.
+Some companies proudly display LEAD-FREE on their websites and products, while others “Meet the requirements” and are hush-hush about advertising that fact.

-If this is all too complicated (believe, I know it can be tricky to wrap your brain around it) than I would urge you to look for lunch gear that is not made with plastic at all.
-There are great canvas lunch bags, stainless steel lunch boxes / bento boxes and glass food storage that are typically free of these toxins found in plastic and mass produced products.
+If this is all too complicated (belief, I know it can be tricky to wrap your brain around it) then I would urge you to look for lunch gear that is not made with plastic at all.
+There are great canvas lunch bags, stainless steel lunch boxes/bento boxes, and glass food storage that are typically free of toxins in plastic and mass-produced products.
 Some of my favorite lunch storage items in our home are made of stainless steel and glass or silicone.

-Money Saving Ideas: Many people email me and say “But some of these brands are so expensive!”
+Money-Saving Ideas: Many people email me, saying, “But some of these brands are so expensive!”
 I know.
-But you’re investing in ONE good system of products that you can use every year, and they’re safe to reuse for years to come.
-I don’t have to buy one single thing this year because I scooped up deals last year on stainless lunch gear and used coupons where I could.
-Many of my wonderful supporters/advertisers offer discount codes too.
-My Little Green House and MightyNest offer my readers a 10% discount (Codes are on the ads).
+But you’re investing in ONE good system of products you can use every year, which are safe to reuse for years to come.
+I don’t have to buy one thing this year because I scooped up deals on stainless lunch gear and used coupons where I could.

-School supplies can get really tricky, and I’ve not really mastered it yet myself.
-But there are a few things you can keep in mind to make finding safer school supplies easier.
+School supplies can get tricky, and I’ve not mastered it yet.
+But you can keep a few things in mind to make finding safer school supplies easier.

-I could go on about looking for trusted brands that use the safest materials possible – which you can and I encourage.
-But for those of you that have kids in elementary school and up know that sometimes it’s out of our control and we have to just do the best we can.
-I feel the two thing above are what is most important.
-Last year I spent hours searching for the best supplies that were on the schools requested list.
+Last year I searched for the best supplies on the school’s requested list.
 I went from store to store and shopped online.
 I was pleased with the safe pile I came away with.
-Only to find out later that they dump all the supplies into bins in class and they don’t actually get the supplies you chose.
+Only to find out later that they dump all the supplies into class bins and don’t get the supplies you chose.

-Money Saving Tip: Before you go nuts at the store buying everything off your teacher supply list, take a minute to do some home inventory.
-I am willing to bet we all have piles of crayons, kid scissors, paper and glue sticks laying around.
+Money-Saving Tip: Before you go nuts at the store buying everything off your teacher supply list, take a minute to do some home inventory.
+I am willing to bet we all have piles of crayons, kid scissors, paper, and glue sticks.
 Collect what you have already before you shop.
-You’ll cut down on waste, and save yourself a few bucks in the meantime.
+You’ll cut down on waste and save yourself a few bucks in the meantime.

-If you want to try to provide the best alternatives you can, here are some ideas to trade up the basic supplies schools ask for.
+If you want to provide the best alternatives, here are some ideas to trade up the basic supplies schools ask for.

 - Crayons: Stockmar Beeswax Crayons